XinChenQC/MEPplot/README.md

 #### 2. Load PES data file in and plot 2D PES

 Click `Open...` button at up-right corner and select your PES data file.
 The PES will be showed in `plot window` immediately.
-The auto-generated plot may not be perfect to locate minima and saddle points.
-The users need adjust the relevant parameters in `PES plot control` panel.
+The auto-generated plot may not be perfect for locating minima and saddle points.
+The users need to adjust the relevant parameters in `PES plot control` panel.

 <img src=".\Readme-figures\R3.png" alt="R3"  />

 * **Max.
-V**: Maximum value.
+V**: Maximum value in countour plot.
 Values larger than *Max.
 V* will be screened out.
 * **Min.
 V**: Minimum  value.
 Values smaller than *Max.
-V* will be screened out.
-(Don't adjust it usless you know what are you doing!)
+V* will be screened out (Don't adjust it or you will miss the local minimas).
 * **Level**: Number of contour lines plotted on PES.
 * **Cmap**：Colormap styles.